padrinobook/padrinobook/02-job-board-application.md

 # Job Board Application

-There are more IT jobs out there than people are available.
-It would be great if we have the possibility to offer a platform where users can easily post new jobs offer (of course ruby and rails jobs) to get enough people for your company.
-That's the piece of software we want to build.
+There are more IT jobs out there than there are skilled people available.
+It would be great if we could have the possibility to offer a platform where users can easily post new jobs vacancies to recruit people for their company.
+This example job vacancy board is the software we will be building with Padrino.
 We will apply **K.I.S.S**[^KISS] principle, so we will keep maintain a very easy and extensible design.

-First, we will go the basic design of our application after we are going to implement our ideas with in the Padrino framework.
+First, we will take a look at the basic design of our application, afterwards we are going to implement our ideas using the Padrino framework.

 [^KISS]: Is an acronym for *Keep it simple and stupid*.